Children and Young People’s Occupational Therapy

 Occupational Therapists work with children, young people and their families to help them be more independent with everyday activities, such as self-care, schoolwork and play.
 Occupational Therapists work in a variety of places such as clinics, schools and at home.

 The Occupational Therapy (OT) service supports children and young people with additional needs and their families when it is challenging for them to do day to day tasks, such as, handwriting or dressing themselves on their own.
-The service provides assessment, intervention and advice for children and young people to help them to participate as fully as possible in daily life activities.
-We provide support for parents/carers in following strategies and in carrying out activities for home and school.

 Who can be referred: